bitbns-official/bitbns-oauth/README.md

 The code provided above is an implementation of the PKCE Flow stated below.

-Before proceeding further, visit the bitbnsawebsite and generate clientId and clientSecret.
+Before proceeding further, visit the bitbns website and generate clientId and clientSecret.

 # PKCE Flow
 The PKCE extension prevents an attack where the authorization code is intercepted and exchanged for an access token by a malicious client, by providing the authorization server with a way to verify the same client instance that exchanges the authorization code is the same one that initiated the flow.